-Injury Harlequin ducks spend most of their time in intertidal and shallow subtidal habitats where much of the oil was initially stranded.
+Harlequin ducks spend most of their time in intertidal and shallow subtidal habitats where much of the oil was initially stranded.
 In Prince William Sound, about 150 harlequin duck carcasses were collected immediately after the spill in 1989.
-From these birds, it was estimated that 1,000 harlequins were killed by the initial oiling event, which represented about 7 percent of the wintering population.
+From these recovered birds, it was estimated that 1,000 harlequins were killed by the initial oiling event, which represented about 7 percent of the wintering population.
 In addition to acute effects, harlequin ducks were one of the few species for which chronic injury related to long-term exposure to lingering oil was documented.

-Recovery Objective Harlequin ducks will have recovered when breeding- and nonbreeding-season demographics return to prespill levels and when biochemical indicators of hydrocarbon exposure in harlequins in oiled areas of Prince William Sound are similar to those in harlequins in unoiled areas.
+Harlequin ducks will have recovered when breeding- and non-breeding-season demographics and biochemical indicators of hydrocarbon exposure in harlequins in oiled areas of Prince William Sound are similar to those in harlequins in unoiled areas.

-Recovery Status Winter populations of harlequin ducks in Prince William Sound have ranged from a high of 19,000 ducks in 1994 to a low of around 11,000 ducks in March of 1990, one year after the spill.
+Winter populations of harlequin ducks in Prince William Sound have ranged from a high of 19,000 ducks in 1994 to a low of around 11,000 ducks in March of 1990, one year after the spill.
 The 2000 estimate of wintering harlequin ducks in the Sound was approximately 15,000.